-The common.cfg file contains a list of configuration variables that are common to multiple IONA products.
+The common.cfg file contains a list of configuration variables that are common to multiple Micro Focus CORBA products.
 The configuration variables in this file are declared within the scope Common{...}, for example:

 '''

-// In file common.cfq
+// In file common.cfg

 Common {

 The port number for the Orbix daemon.

-IT_DAEMON_PORT = "1570";
+IT DAEMON PORT = "1570";

 The starting port number for daemon-run servers:

-IT_DAEMON_SERVER_BASE = "1570";
+IT DAEMON SERVER BASE = "1570";

 The full path name of the Implementation Repository

 directory.

-IT_IMP_REP_PATH = cfg_dir + "Repositories\ImpRep";
+IT IMP REP PATH = cfg dir + "Repositories\ImpRep";

 The full path name of the Interface Repository

 directory.

-IT_INT_REP_PATH = cfg_dir + "Repositories\IFR";
+IT INT REP PATH = cfg dir + "Repositories\IFR";

-The full path name of the directory holding

-the locator files.

-IT_LOCATOR_PATH = cfg_dir;

 The local DNS domain name.

-IT_LOCAL_DOMAIN = "";
+IT LOCAL DOMAIN = "";

 The full path name to the JRE binary

 executable that installs with Orbix.

-IT_JAVA_INTERPRETER="C:\IONA\bin\jre.exe";
+IT JAVA INTERPRETER="C:\Program Files\Micro Focus\Orbix

+3.3 SP13 for Windows\bin\jre.exe";

 The default classpath to be used when java

 servers are automatically launched by the daemon.

-IT_DEFAULT_CLASSPATH = cfq_dir +
+IT DEFAULT CLASSPATH = cfg dir +

-";C:\IONA\bin\bongo.zip;C:\IONA\bin\marimba.zip;

-C:\IONA\bin\NSclasses.zip;C:\IONA\bin\utils.zip;

-C:\IONA\bin\rt.jar;C:\IONA\bin\orbixweb.jar;

-C:\IONA\Tools\NamingServiceGUI\NSGUI.jar";
+"; C:\Program Files\Micro Focus\Orbix 3.3 SP13 for

+Windowss\bin\bongo.zip;

+C:\Program Files\Micro Focus\Orbix 3.3 SP13 for

+Windows\bin\marimba.zip;

+\C:\Program Files\Micro Focus\Orbix 3.3 SP13 for

+Windows\bin\NSclasses.zip;

+C:\Program Files\Micro Focus\Orbix 3.3 SP13 for

+Windows\bin\utils.zip;

+C:\Program Files\Micro Focus\Orbix 3.3 SP13 for

+Windows\bin\rt.jar;

+C:\Program Files\Micro Focus\Orbix 3.3 SP13 for

+Windows\bin\orbixweb.jar;

+C:\Program Files\Micro Focus\Orbix 3.3 SP13 for

+Windows\Tools\NamingServiceGUI\NSGUI.jar";

 };

 '''

-Note: You can also use the prefix Common. to refer to individual entries in this file.
-For example, Common.IT_DAEMON_PORT.
+You can also use the prefix Common. to refer to individual entries in this file.
+For example, Common.IT DAEMON PORT.

 After installation, the common.cfg file provides default settings for the main environment variables required by Orbix.
 You can change these default settings by manually editing the configuration file, or by using the Configuration Explorer, or by setting a variable in the user environment.
 An environment variable, if set, takes precedence over the value set in the configuration file.
-Environment variables are not scoped with a Common.prefix.
+Environment variables are not scoped with a Common. prefix.